webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 ====Events====

 Events logically belong under their event types (i.e. dom/PointerEvent/pointerdown or dom/Event/error).
 The events in [[dom/PointerEvent]] are organized thus, and we want to describe all events this way - under their event types in the URLs.
-This can be accomplished with a script because the event interface is captured in the Event template, with the Interface= field, like this:
+There are two fields in the Event template that capture the parent object of specific events, the Interface= field and the Event_applies_to= field, as shown in the example below:

 <nowiki>
 {{Event